WLAN

 Secure

-WLAN uses data encryption and users have to verified before use.
+WLAN uses data encryption and users have to be verified before use.

 High data-rate

-WLAn is very useful in IoT solution, where high data-rate is needed.
+WLAN is very useful in IoT solutions where a high data-rate is needed.

 Short distances